-NBA Infamous Battles: A Countdown of the Top Brawls In History
+NBA Infamous Battles: A Countdown to the Top Brawls In History

 The NBA has long been referred to as a non-contact sport, but true NBA fans know that this is so far from the truth.
 It is actually the hyped-up adrenaline and competitiveness of some of the most physically-gifted specimens on this earth that have fueled some of the best brawls in NBA history.